 A meeting of the KCPL Board was held on April 19, 1996 and reconvened on April 21, 1996 to consider Western Resources' proposal.
 At this meeting, the KCPL Board received presentations concerning Western Resources' proposal from KCPL's management and its financial and legal advisors.
 Representatives from Skadden Arps advised the KCPL Board with respect to certain legal matters in connection with its consideration of Western Resources' proposal.
 Representatives from Ernst & Young provided information to the KCPL Board in three areas.
-First, Ernst & Young provided a summary of the differences in assumptions included in the Ernst & Young synergies report and the synergies study conducted for Western Resources by Deloitte & Touche LLP ("Deloitte & Touche").
-Second, Ernst & Young identified the following areas where Western Resources and Deloitte & Touche appeared to have made inaccurate assumptions: (i) that KCPL employed more persons than they actually do; (ii) that KCPL budgeted more for customer information systems than KCPL actually has; (iii) that the costs of operating KCPL's data center were higher than they actually are; and (iv) that KCPL's level of benefits loading was higher than it actually was.
-Finally, Ernst & Young noted for the KCPL Board the fact that the group of comparable companies reviewed to develop benchmarks demonstrated wide variances in projected synergies thereby bringing into question whether an average of the group's projected synergies provided an appropriate benchmark from which conclusions could be drawn.
+First, Ernst & Young provided a summary of the differences in assumptions included in the Ernst & Young synergies report and the synergies study conducted for Western Resources by Deloitte & Touche ").
+Second, Ernst & Young identified the following areas where Western Resources and Deloitte & Touche appeared to have made inaccurate assumptions: (i) that KCPL employed more persons than they actually do; (ii) that KCPL budgeted more for customer information systems than KCPL actually has; (iii) that the costs of operating KCPL's data center were higher than they actually was.
+Finally, Ernst & Young noted for the KCPL Board the fact that the group of comparable companies reviewed to develop benchmarks demonstrated wide variances in projected synergies provided an appropriate benchmark from which conclusions could be drawn.